FrantzL-Cyber/FL_portfolio/README.md

 ## My Portfolio

 My name is _Frantz Lecesne_ and located here will be some of my projects and classwork as I inch my way into the IT field.
 I was born in France, and am sitll fluent, but have also lived in the Bay Area, Sacramento Area, and in Plano, Texas.
 I have always enjoyed messing around with computers and playing video games.
 Some fun things I have been involved with include being the technical editor of the Ninja Gaiden, Prima Strategy guide, and have also been on a episode of Hawaii Five-0.
+As of September 2019, I am a certified CTGA TR39 Pin Security and Key Management auditor.

 ### College